 Determining Fault in Lafayette Accidents

-Irrespective of whether someone was hit while jogging along a sidewalk or when walking in a crosswalk, a thorough investigation must be carried out to find out what exactly happened.
-This process is aimed at determining where the fault lies and gathering evidence to support it.
+Irrespective of whether someone was hit while jogging along a sidewalk or walking in a crosswalk, a Lafayette car accident lawyer can carry out a thorough investigation to find out what exactly happened.
+This process is aimed at determining where the fault lies—and gathering the evidence to support it.

 Many times, negligent drivers cause pedestrian accidents.
 Unsafe driving practices that often result in pedestrian accidents include: